LAST UPDATED: 14th July 2021

 Independent car dealers do little to help the situation.
 In the prime locations e.g. opposite the main bus-stops in Los Cristianos between the Apolo and Valdes centres, there are typically 20 cars parked up for days at a time displaying ‘for sale’ signs, taking up valuable parking spaces that could otherwise be used by genuine residents and short-term visitors.
 However, Arona town hall seems either unwilling or unable to solve the problem.

-Here is a more humorous take on Tenerife Drivers.
+Meanwhile, click HERE for a more humorous take on Tenerife Driving Habits.
 It is intended as a light-hearted jibe and ‘Tenerife Drivers’ should not take the comments too seriously!